 Critical to success

-With the gold dredge running on its new site, Beets has big plans for ramping up the mining season with the dredge — and for adding more dredges to his fleet.
-He expects the dredge method will allow him to extend the mining season by several months, despite the challenging winter conditions in the Yukon.
+With the gold dredge running on its new site, Beets has big plans for ramping up the mining season.
+He also plans to add more dredges to his fleet.
+He expects the dredge method will allow him to extend the mining season by several months.

 “That dredge has worked better than expected.
 I never thought it would fail — that was never an option to me — but it does more yardage than I thought it would at a lot less cost than I thought it would,” Beets says.